timreinhardt/stm32-controller/README.md

 # STM32 Controller

-Small STM32-based controller project put together as a quick refresher on embedded structure and tooling ahead of getting hands-on with hardware.
+Small STM32-based controller project created as a refresher on embedded structure and tooling ahead of working with hardware.

 Tests run on host (macOS/Linux) to allow fast iteration without hardware.
----

 ## Overview